mossmanpete/canvos-3/README.md

 Reconstructed from the ground up to be better
 Built on Processing 3, Node.js, and a various array of other things, perhaps eventually including linux

+# IF YOU SEE THIS IN A SOURCEFORGE PAGE DONT DOWNLOAD IT

 ## Currently updating files, do not clone

 ## New Features (as opposed to old(er) CanvOS versions)